-A ZVV day pass or multiple day pass enables you to travel within specified zones for 24 hours – where you want, how you want and as often as you want.
-The multiple day pass also offers savings of up to 10 per cent compared to a day pass.
+A 24h-ticket pass or multiple 24h-tickets enable you to travel within specified zones for 24 hours – where you want, how you want and as often as you want.
+The multiple 24h-ticket also offers savings of up to 10 per cent compared to a single 24h-ticket.

-A multiple day pass is the best choice for occasional travellers who only want to use public transport for one day.
-This option provides six day passes for use on any travel dates required.
-The pass promises even cheaper travel: you save as much as 10 per cent compared to a day pass.
+A multiple 24h-ticket is the best choice for occasional travellers who only want to use public transport for one day.
+This option provides six 24h-tickets for use on any travel dates required.
+The ticket promises even cheaper travel: you save as much as 10 per cent compared to a single 24h-ticket.

 |Adult||Child / Half-Fare travelcard|